startling/cytoplasm-site/_pages/controllers_and_interpreters.html.markdown

 Interpreters live in `_config.py` and are used in translating any sort of mark-up language, things like Markdown, Mako, and scss.
 Controllers use interpreters for certain actions (like interpreting a Markdown post to html, before putting them in templates); in addition, everything in the root of your site directory that doesn't begin with `.` or `_` will be interpreted.

 Interpreters are just functions.
 Use the decorator `@Interpreter(suffix)` to add them to your dictionary of interpreters, to interpret files ending in suffix.
 You can give it as many suffixes as you want; the Markdown interpreter's one, for example, is `@Interpreter("markdown", "md")`.
+They take two arguments, both file-objects, representing the source file and destination file.

 Some mark-up languages don't come with quick ways to save to a file; in those cases, return the interpreted text and use the decorator `@SaveReturned`.